Condo vs Home - What First Time Homebuyers Need To Know

 Condo fees can change over time, so it’s important to look beyond the current number.
 During your visit or review of the financial documents, review of the current and proposed budget is KEY!
 When touring a condo pay attention to:

-• Any special assessments: These are temporary extra charges to cover major repairs (like replacing siding or resurfacing a pool).
+- Any special assessments: These are temporary extra charges to cover major repairs (like replacing siding or resurfacing a pool).
+The surprise is if the condo association is not collecting enough and a roof is in need of replacement a "special assessment" can be more than the monthly condo feee.

 Condo communities are typically managed by either a self-run board (made up of owners) or a professional management company.
 The board handles decisions about maintenance, repairs, and community rules — and you’ll have a say in these matters as an owner.